 EUGENE KASEVIN, SPECIAL TO RUSSIA BEYOND THE HEADLINES, MAY 2015

-As the world marks the 70th Anniversary of the end of the Second World War, we remember the dramatic and heroic story of the Arctic Convoys, a period of unique collaboration between Russia and the UK, when more than four million tons of vital military supplies were shipped across treacherous, often freezing seas.
+As the world marks the 70th Anniversary of the end of the Second World War, we remember the dramatic and heroic story of the Arctic Convoys, a period of unique collaboration between USSR and the UK, when more than four million tons of vital military supplies were shipped across treacherous, often freezing seas.

 As many as 87 Merchant Navy and 18 Royal Navy vessels were sent to the bottom of the sea during the perilous operation and over 3,000 Allied seamen died.
 This is their story.

 When Adolf Hitler launched his surprise Blitzkrieg - codenamed Barbarossa - on the Soviet Union in June 1941, bringing the country into the war against Nazi Germany, Britain no longer stood alone against the fascist threat.
 Putting aside his lifelong antipathy to Bolshevism, Britain's Prime Minister Winston Churchill authorised urgent naval convoys of vital war material to the Soviet Union.
 Shipped across some of the most dangerous waters in the world, the Arctic Convoys between 1941 and 1945 delivered tanks, fighter planes, fuel, ammunition, raw materials and food to the northern ports of Russia.

 Churchill's genuine, if pragmatic, change of heart was announced the very day of the Nazi assault on the Soviet people.
 In a radio broadcast, Britain's wartime leader said: